cgkineo/adapt-scrollSnap/README.md

 - Not designed to work with a page-header.
 As the extension fills the viewport, all content should be added as components.

 - Currently not setup to work with [**adapt-contrib-trickle**](https://github.com/adaptlearning/adapt-contrib-trickle).
+Instead, blocks are step-locked until completed.
+Mark blocks as _isOptional to disable step-locking.

-- [**adapt-contrib-pageLevelProgress**](https://github.com/adaptlearning/adapt-contrib-) won't currently snap in the same way, instead scrolling the associated component into view.
+- Currently not setup to work with [**adapt-contrib-pageLevelProgress**](https://github.com/adaptlearning/adapt-contrib-).
+Do not use with other plugins that permit navigation (e.g. adapt-devtools map), including use of `Adapt.navigateToElement`.